Chefs Notes

 Homemade Sweet and Sour Meatballs

-What’s better than a delicious meal?
+What's better than a delicious meal?
 How about a delicious meal that you can make in under an hour?
-Sound good to me.
-Well, that’s exactly what these Sweet and Sour Meatballs are.
-They make a quick and delicious meal that you can make and eat any day of the week.
+These Sweet and Sour Meatballs make a quick and delicious meal that you can make and eat any day of the week.
 And, you can make them from scratch with ingredients you probably already have on hand.
-Let’s get cooking!
+Let's get cooking!

 Making The Meatballs